bonjs/myhexo/source/_posts/require-alias-node.md

 npm install require-alias-node
 ~~~

-Sometimes, we may use a module with a long path to be required, and the path may contain many level, is's not very intuitive !
+Sometimes, we may use a module with a long path to be required, and the path may contain many level, it's not very intuitive !
 ~~~javascript
 const component = require('../../../src/component');
 const moduleA = require('../../../src/component/render/moduleA');